TosbackCgusBridge-Bot/CGUs-versions/Foursquare/Privacy Policy.md

 The NAI requires members to disclose standard interest segments based on health- and wellness-related interests and information, or based on political information or interests, that are used to deliver interest-based advertisements in the United States.

-Foursquare Labs, Inc. and its affiliates provide Enterprise Customers with such standard segments to deliver interest-based advertisements and for other purposes. our health segments are based on data that is not considered sensitive under the NAI Code of Conduct.
-For a list of our standard health and political segments, please click here.
+Factual Inc. provides Enterprise Customers with such standard segments to deliver interest-based advertisements and for other purposes; our health segments are based on data that is not considered sensitive under the NAI Code of Conduct.
+For a list of our standard health and political segments, please [click here](https://www.factual.com/privacy/health-segments/).

-11\.
+#### 11\.
 California Residents

-If you are a California consumer, for more information about your privacy rights, please click here.
+If you are a California consumer, for more information about your privacy rights, please [click here](https://foursquare.com/legal/ccpa-consumer).

-12\.
+#### 12\.
 More Information for Consumers From the EEA, UK and Switzerland

 Where GDPR applies to the processing of your Personal Data, we rely on several legal bases.
 These include: